SixArm/rust-101/topics/keywords/trait-keyword-for-polymorphism.md

-# Trait keyword for generic code and polymorphism
+# Trait keyword for polymorphism

 In Rust, a trait is a language construct that defines a set of methods that can be implemented by a type.
 Traits allow Rust to achieve polymorphism and code reuse without sacrificing performance or safety.